 When you check out, a tip of $5 is automatically added.
 You can change this, and even leave it at zero if you want.
 I always tip a couple of dollars and hope the driver gets it in addition to their base pay.

-When you check out, you'll see an "Est. item adjustments" for your order.
-This is an extra amount you authorize in the event that an out-of-stock item has to be substituted with a more expensive item.
+You may see an "Est. item adjustments" for your order when you check out.
+You authorize this extra amount if an out-of-stock item has to be substituted with a more expensive item.
 You can avoid these charges and unwanted substitutions by checking "Don't Substitute" for each item during the checkout process.

 The delivery window is two hours.
 You can pay $4.99 to get a one-hour delivery window.